IgniteUI/indigo-design-docfx/en/components/icon.md

 | Do                          | Don't                         |
 | --------------------------- | ----------------------------- |
 | <img class="responsive-img" src="../images/icon_do1.png" srcset="../images/icon_do1@2x.png 2x" /> | <img class="responsive-img" src="../images/icon_dont1.png" srcset="../images/icon_dont1@2x.png 2x" /> |

-## Code Generation

-This section describes some important overrides and how they affect code generation.

-> [!Note]
-> Important: There is an Icon component in the Indigo-Components library and in the Indigo-Styling library.
-Only the Icon in the Indigo-Components library is rendered.

-> [!WARNING]
-> Triggering `Detach from Symbol` on an instance of the Icon in your design is very likely to result in loss of code generation capability for the Icon.

-### Event Property

-When supplied, this property is used to create a method in the component TypeScript and add an Angular click signature in the HTML.
-When supplied the event must be specified using the curly braces format: {onEventName}

 ## Additional Resources